Skip to content

 People are displaced from their homes for myriad reasons — persecution, conflict, violence, human rights violations and climate-related factors to name a few.

-The Russian invasion of Ukraine has been the most recent example of how war can force millions of people to flee their homes.
-However, there are many other conflicts and crises occurring in the world which are also causing people to flee their homes.
+The conflict in the Middle East is the most recent example of how war can force millions of people to flee their homes.
+However, there are many other conflicts and crises which are driving people from their homes, communities and countries.

-Overall, 52% of the world’s refugees have come from the following three countries: Syria, Ukraine and Afghanistan.
+Overall, 65% of the world’s refugees are from just four countries: Syria, Venezuela, Ukraine and Afghanistan.
 Though crises like these have received varying levels of media attention, the needs of the displaced remain critical.

 Refugees, Asylum Seekers and IDPs